valantonini/arakawa/contents/posts/20210401/index.md

 I thought this was an interesting question and decided to take this opportunity to completely rewrite it trading off a little speed for some more organized code allowing easier extensibility and readability.

-The basic permise of the algorithm is that as the A* algorithm is fanning out checking nodes, it calculates the nodes distance from it's start position (G) and the distance to the target position (H) and adds these togethor to produce F.
+The basic premise of the algorithm is that as the A* algorithm is fanning out checking nodes, it calculates the nodes distance from its start position (G) and the distance to the target position (H) and adds these togethor to produce F.

 ```cs
 var updatedSuccessor = new PathFinderNode(